HungLTL/Civ-V-Modded-Leaders-Pack/README.md

 * The city-state of Jerusalem is replaced by Balkh.

 ### Khmer, led by Jayavarman VII
 * **Great Barays**: Farms produce +1 additional Food when built next to City Centers, and +1 Faith when built next to a Holy Site.
-City Centers with an Aqueduct built provide +1 Happiness, and Farms build next to them provide an additional +1 Food.
+City Centers with an Aqueduct built provide +1 Happiness, and Farms built next to them provide an additional +1 Food.
 * **Domrey**: Unique Medieval Era Siege unit, replacing the Trebuchet.
 In addition to its higher Combat Strength, this unit has an additional movement point and can fire without having to set up.
 * **Prasat**: Unique Temple replacement.
 Provides only +1 base Faith instead of 2 like the usual Temple, but in return, pays half the maintenance cost and provides an additional +1 Faith for every 3 citizens in the city where it is built.